easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_02_creating_easyconfig_files.md

 each of which specifying one dependency.
 The name and version of a dependency is specified with a 2-tuple (a tuple with two string values).

-In some cases additional information may have to be provided, as is shown in the example above for the `SciPy-bundle` dependency where a 3rd value is specified corresponding to the `versionsuffix` value of this dependency.
+In some cases additional information may have to be provided, as is shown in the example above for the `ANTLR` dependency where a 3rd value is specified corresponding to the `versionsuffix` value of this dependency.
 If this is not specified, it is assumed to be the empty string (`''`).

-Note how we use the '`%(pyver)s'` template value in the `SciPy-bundle` dependency specification, to avoid hardcoding the Python version in different places.
-(Though this specific parameter is less useful on LUMI as we currently try to build on top of `cray-python`.)

 The `buildtools` build dependency shows that there is a fourth parameter specifying the toolchain used for that dependency and is needed if that toolchain is different from the one used in the example.